Although many business owners neglect them, a client agreement is a vital business tool for managing your business.

 - Make the client aware of exactly what they need to bring to the relationship for you to be able to deliver your best service

 In short, your client agreement is a highly important business tool

 If you do, does it reflect the above-mentioned points?

-If you don’t have a client agreement yet (or you have one that isn’t ticking all the boxes above), feel free to book in for a free 15-minute consultation with me to get a new client agreement organised.
+If you don’t have a client agreement yet (or you have one that isn’t ticking all the boxes above), feel free to book in for a free chat with me to get a new client agreement organised.